ThatPorterDude/phone-number-tracker/README.md

 After you put the number that you've requested, it'll show you:

 (Region/City)

--Phone Provider Company
+Phone Provider Company

--Region Info
+Region Info

--Phone number is valid: True (if it's valid) / False (if it's invalid) -Phone number is possible: True (if it's possible) / False (if it's impossible)
+Phone number is valid: True (if it's valid) / False (if it's invalid)

+Phone number is possible: True (if it's possible) / False (if it's impossible)